Aleksandar Radovanović: Spartak Subotica

 After he passed a trial period, playing pre-season matches with Spartak Subotica, Radovanović officially joined the club in July 2016 on a three-year contract.
 He made his debut for new club as a centre-back in opening match of the 2016–17 Serbian SuperLiga season against Voždovac, paired with Nemanja Ćalasan.
 Radovanović scored his first SuperLiga goal matchday 8 of the same season against Javor Ivanjica, played on 10 September 2016.
 In his first season with Spartak, Radovanović collected 31 appearances with one goal in all competitions at total under coach Andrey Chernyshov.
 Radovanović scored his second SuperLiga goal for Spartak in four fixture match of the 2017–18 season, against Javor Ivanjica.
 Radovanović also scored a twice in 4–2 victory over Radnički Niš.
-Radovanović realised penalty kick in a match against Borac Čačak on 19 November 2017, which was his forth goal in the season.
+Radovanović realised penalty kick in a match against Borac Čačak on 19 November 2017, which was his fourth goal in the season.

 Vojvodina

-On 22 January 2018, Radovanović signed a two-year-deal with Vojvodina.
+On 22 January 2018, Radovanović signed a two-year deal with Vojvodina.
 He officially promoted in new club by sporting director Saša Drakulić, choosing to wear number 66 jersey, previously ordered to Joseph Bempah, which he also wore in the previous club.
 Radovanović made his competitive debut for new club under coach Ilija Stolica in 2–0 victory over Voždovac on 17 February 2018.
 Radovanović collected 11 SuperLiga matches for Vojvodina until the end of season, scoring a single goal in 2–1 victory over Partizan on 29 April 2018.